AxisNL/talos-proxmox-testlab/talos-single.md

 ## Introduction

-The goal of this guide is setting up a Talos testlab with 4 vm's (one control node and 3 workers) scripted using terraform and proxmox, with bash scripts and repeatable commands.
+The goal of this guide is setting up a Talos testlab with a single node, combining control and worker role, scripted using terraform and proxmox, with bash scripts and repeatable commands.

 ## Client preparations